Signoria Creation Limited Announces Acquisition of 60 Percent Stake in Herble Prints Private Limited - www.lokmattimes.com

 Signoria Creation Limited Announces Acquisition of 60 Percent Stake in Herble Prints Private Limited

-PNN Mumbai (Maharashtra) [India], December 2: Signoria Creation Limited (the "Company") informs the market that its Board of Directors, ...
+Mumbai (Maharashtra) [India], December 2: Signoria Creation Limited (the “Company”) informs the market that its Board of Directors, at ...

 Key Details of the Transaction